d-lazenby/energy-demand-forecasting/README.md

 - Streamlit applications for visualizing predictions and monitoring model performance

 ## Architecture
 Below is an overview of the system architecture.
-It follows the [FTI (feature-training-inference)](https://www.hopsworks.ai/post/mlops-to-ml-systems-with-fti-pipelines) design in which the component pipelines are uncoupled from one another and can be operated and developed independently.
+It follows the [FTI (feature-training-inference)](https://www.hopsworks.ai/post/mlops-to-ml-systems-with-fti-pipelines) design in which the component pipelines are uncoupled and can be operated and developed independently.

 ![](architecture.drawio.svg)